-Indicator 79 Permissions involving gains in retail area and type.
-Target Targets are set out in Policy EC2 relating to new retail provision by 2028.
-Related Policy Policy DMR1 - Retail development in Clitheroe Result Over the monitoring period there have been no permissions which involved a gain in retail area in Clitheroe.
+TargetTargets are set out in Policy EC2 relating to new retail provision by 2028.Related PolicyPolicy DMR1 - Retail development in ClitheroeResultOver the monitoring period there have been no permissions which involved Indicator 79 Permissions involving gains in retail area and type.
+Result Over the monitoring period there have been no permissions which involved Target Targets are set out in Policy EC2 relating to new retail provision by 2028.
+Related Policy Policy DMR1 - Retail development in Clitheroe Result Over the monitoring period there have been no permissions which involve a gain in retail area in Clitheroe. a gain in retail area in Clitheroe.

 Indicator 80 Loss of any retail outlets and in the main shopping frontages by area and type.
-Target Related Policy Policy DMR1 - Retail development in Clitheroe Result There have been no retail outlets lost in the main shopping frontages over the monitoring period
+Target Related Policy Policy DMR1 - Retail development in Clitheroe Result There have been no retail outlets lost in the main shopping frontages ove the monitoring period